Szafter12/react-components-cli/README.md

 # ⚛️ react — CLI for generating React components

-A simple Bash script that helps you quickly scaffold React components inside the `src/components` directory.
+A simple Bash script that helps you quickly create React components inside the `src/components` directory.
 Supports both JSX and TypeScript (TSX) with modular CSS.

 ## ✅ Features